RichardSin501/solarized-dark-refresh/README.md

 # solarized-dark-refresh
-Solarized Dark theme for the new Google Chrome desing
+Solarized Dark theme for the new Google Chrome design